steveshogren/hugo-blog/content/page/training.md

 ### Step 2 - Powerful Tools

-Anyone can speed up their learning by knowing the best tools for the job.
-You need to invest in some skills to make your learning faster.
-You should learn how to do something called Test Driven Development.
-Read through the wikipedia page on
+Knowing the best tools for the job will accelerate your learning.
+Before we get too far, you need to invest in some skills to make your learning faster.
+One of the fastest tools we know is called
 [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

 Read and work through the following post where they show you how to write